All you need to know about vegetarian batch cooking (recipes & tips)

 How to reheat frozen meals

 The best method for reheating your batch cooked freezer meal will depend on the type of food it is.
+All sorts of things can be frozen, even fruit and veg!
 Here are some examples:

 Wet meals: soup, stew, chilli, etc.